 CymaBay Therapeutics, Inc. (the Company or CymaBay) is a clinical-stage biopharmaceutical company focused on developing and providing access to innovative therapies for patients with liver and other chronic diseases with high unmet medical need.
 The Company's key clinical development candidate is seladelpar (MBX-8025).
-Seladelpar is currently being developed for the treatment of the liver diseases primary biliary cholangitis (PBC) and nonalcoholic steatohepatitis (NASH).
+Seladelpar is currently being developed or evaluated for the treatment of the liver diseases primary biliary cholangitis (PBC), primary sclerosing cholangitis (PSC), and nonalcoholic steatohepatitis (NASH).
 The Company was incorporated in Delaware in October 1988 as Transtech Corporation.
 The Company's headquarters and operations are located in Newark, California and it operates in one segment.